 Domain Name Systems (or DNS) are like the address books of the internet.
 You access websites via domain names (like https://nordvpn.com), but these domain names are translated into the IP addresses that computers use by DNS.
 Then your browser can process the URL address and connect you to a website.

 DNS servers store these IP addresses so you don’t have to memorize them.
-There are millions of them, so without DNS, the internet would be a wild and complicated mess.
+There are millions of DNS servers out there, so without DNS, the internet would be a wild and complicated mess.

 Our article about DNS hijacking attacks has more info about how DNS works.

 Smart DNS service replaces the DNS address provided by your ISP with one for a different DNS server.
 The location depends on the server infrastructure of the provider.
 In this way, Smart DNS lets you access geo-blocked content because the website thinks that you are in a different location.
 It’s important to note that this doesn’t give you a new IP address – it just changes how a website sees your IP address.

 Normally, your devices use DNS servers provided by your ISP, which is convenient but allows your ISP to track what you do.
 You can choose a different DNS provider, but you should always take into account the following aspects when choosing one:

 However, it is difficult to find a service that provides all of these benefits.